 “People will pay a lot of money because they’re scared,” he says.

-This was the second high-profile case in metro Phoenix.
+This was the second high-profile case

 Last month, Guadalupe Garcia de Rayos was deported, leaving her two teenage children behind.
 Their father is still in the U.S., but he also is undocumented, leaving an uncertain future for their children.

 "We aren't criminals, we just work, we don't do anything bad.
 Our community now lives in fear of being separated from our families," Jacqueline Garcia de Rayos said before she and her brother, Angel, attended Trump's first speech to Congress.

 “There is definitely more of an alarm after the inauguration and now again with the executive order,” Dulce Juarez, outreach coordinator for the American Civil Liberties Union, said.
 “Immigrant families are starting to realize, oh my gosh, he’s really coming after us.
 It’s sinking in.”

 Before Trump was elected, Juarez got a request every month or so to conduct community know-your-rights meetings.
 Since November, she’s been asked to appear before schools, churches, or community groups twice a week.
 And it’s accelerating.

 Most of the questions immigrants ask involve how to find legal help if ICE contacts them, and what happens to their kids if they get deported.
 Juarez tells them to have a power of attorney document signed right away.

 describing children who tell them they haven’t seen their parents for a while, she says..
 By state law, schools have to report such situations to the Department of Child Safety.

 Caseworkers there are trained to reunify families if they can.
 For children of deportees, that often means somebody in the extended family.
 If that’s not possible, those children go into the foster-care system.